zaxary/QueenMoonBot/README.md

 Then run the bot by running `node index.js` in a terminal.
 To run even after closing the terminal window (ie. on an AWS EC2 instance) use the command `forever start index.js`.

 ## Contribute
 Make some contributions, it's open source.
+Just make a pull request, I'll probably accept it.